Criminal conspiracy: Mens rea

 There must be an agreement between two or more persons.
 The mens rea of conspiracy is a separate issue from the mens rea required of the substantive crime.

-Lord Bridge in R v Anderson – quoted in R v Hussain said:
+Lord Bridge in R v Anderson, quoted in R v Hussain, said:

 Lord Bridge in R v Anderson also said:

 It is not therefore necessary for any action to be taken in furtherance of the criminal purpose in order for a conspiracy offence to have been committed.
 This distinguishes a conspiracy from an attempt (which necessarily does involve a person doing an act): see Criminal Attempts Act 1981.

 Things said or done by one conspirator

-Lord Steyn in R v Hayter said:
+Adrian Keane in The Modern Law of Evidence, quoted approvingly by Lord Steyn in R v Hayter, wrote:

 History

 According to Edward Coke, conspiracy was originally a statutory remedy against false accusation and prosecution by "a consultation and agreement between two or more to appeal or indict an innocent man falsely and maliciously of felony, whom they cause to be indicted and appealed; and afterward the party is lawfully acquitted".
 In Poulterer's Case, 77 Eng.
 Rep. 813 (K.B.
 1611), the court reasoned that the thrust of the crime was the confederating of two or more, and dropped the requirement that an actual indictment of an innocent take place, whereby precedent was set that conspiracy only need involve an attempted crime, and that the agreement was the act, which enabled subsequent holdings against an agreement to commit any crime, not just that originally proscribed.